EnterpriseDB/edb-postgres-for-kubernetes-charts/README.md

 **Note:** In case a supported version of the cert-manager operator is already deployed in your K8S setup, you can skip this section and go directly to the setup of [PG4K-PGD](#setup-pg4k-pgd).

-You can decide to deploy the cert-manager in its own namespaces, or deploy cert-manager as a dependency of PG4K-PGD, which will be installed in same namespace with PG4K-PGD operator.

 To deploy cert-manager in its own namespace